 Yoga addresses every layer of our being; not just the physical but the energetic, emotional, mental and spiritual.
-The Sanskrit word ‘yoga’ means to yoke.
+One interpretation of the Sanskrit word ‘yoga’ is to yoke.
 Yoga is the union of body, breath and mind.
 We develop a strong, flexible and healthy body through practice of physical poses.
 We become calm and present by learning to be aware of our breath.
 And we discover clarity, peace of mind and joy through relaxation and meditation.

 Eventually we may catch a glimpse of the deepest and truest meaning of the word yoga - the union of the individual with the universal - the profound and spiritual experience of the inter-connectedness of all things.

 Regulation of hormones, nervous system and immune system

 More energy and vitality

 Stability, security and prosperity